D-Lawson/milestone-project-1/README.md

 *	Nav bar containing navigation button elements and business logo
 *	Hero image with a bootstrap jumbotron added for the callout.
 Call to action button (Book Now) visible within the jumbotron.
+*   Section for Cottage overview containing two boostrap grid columns, one with a jumbotron for text, one container for an image.
+*   Section containing accommodation features in a single column with an unordered list, wrapped around a testimonial image floated right.
+*   Section for The Local Area containing two boostrap grid columns with a jumbotron in each column, one for text and one for an image.

 ## Features Left to Implement